AICAN-Research/breast-epithelium-segmentation/README.md

 All groovy scripts are run in QuPath.
 Open QuPath-project.
 Go to Automate -> Project scripts -> Script name.
 In script editor go to Run -> Run for project.
 Select images to run script on.

-The code for dataset creation from tmas assumes a folder structure like:
+The code for dataset creation from TMAs assumes a folder structure like:

         └── path/to/data
              └── cohorts